Notgard/docker_ollama_openwebui/README.md

 ```

 ### Note:
-System should boot properly and nvidia functions available
+System should boot properly and NVIDIA functions available

 ### Test
 If the driver installation worked, the following command should show GPU information